Board of Directors

 Prior to that Darryl spent 11 years in a senior financial role advising public corporations on mergers and acquisition and raising equity and debt capital.
 He also has experience sitting on the board of directors of public and private corporations, including audit committee service.
 Darryl has an HBA from the Ivey School of Business (with distinction) at the University of Western Ontario.

-Darryl also serves as Chair of the Finance Committee.
+Darryl serves as Chair of the Shepherds of Good Hope Finance Committee.

 Ashley Clark